inthreedee/photoprism-transfer-album/README.md

 2. It scans all files in the album's directory, hashing any non-JSON files.
 3. It looks up each file in the database by its hash using Photoprism's files API.
-4. If it finds a match, it adds the photo's UID to the current album's list.
+4. If it finds a match, it adds the photo's UID to the album's batching list.
-5. When all files are processed, or every time it has gathered 999 files, an API request is sent to the server to add the gathered photos to the album.
+5. When all files are processed or every time it has gathered 999 files, an API request is sent to the server to add the gathered photos to the album.

 *Or, in name matching mode*

 2. It scans the json files in the Google Takeout directory, pulling out the title field.
 3. It scans the yml files in the Photoprism sidecar directory, attempting to find a matching filename.
-4. Once it finds a match, it pulls the photo's UID from the yml file.
+4. Once it finds a match, it pulls the photo's UID from the yml file and adds it to the album's batching list.
-5. An API request is sent to the server to add that UID to the album.
+5. When all files are processed or every time it has gathered 999 files, an API request is sent to the server to add the gathered photos to the album.